Interval Multiplicities of Persistence Modules: Examples

 Then $\ze$ essentially covers $\bfP$.
 Indeed, we have the following equality:

 Hence by~\cref{thm:ess-cover-equality} it suffices to compute $\bar{d}_{R(M)}(R(V_I)) = d_{R(M_{j})}(V_{Z})$.
 Now, because

 we conclude that $d_{M}(V_{\bfP}) = 1$. \end{exm}

-We highlight that in the example above, finding a new morphism $\tilde{\bfg}$ such that the formula~\eqref{eq:rank-multiplicity-formula} holds is crucial for finding the zigzag poset $Z$.
+We highlight that in the example above, finding a new multiplicity matrix $\tilde{\bfg}$ for $I$ is crucial for finding the zigzag poset $Z$.
 Indeed, we first notice that $\ze$ does not cover the original choice of $\bfg$ given in~\eqref{eq:original-morphism}.
 Next, it is straightforward to verify from~\cref{dfn:map-covers-morphism} that the following order-preserving map $\ze'\colon Z'\to \bfP$ covers both $\bfg$ and $\tilde{\bfg}$:

 However, $Z'$ is not the poset of Dynkin type $\bbA$.